-Prior to the gathering, Beringia, LAWS and project partners collaborated to develop an agenda for the gathering that was shaped by Project deliverables and planning objectives.
+Prior to the gathering, Beringia, LAWS and project partners collaborated to develop an agenda for the gathering that was informed by Project deliverables and planning objectives.
 The semi-structured agenda guided the Gathering's discussions, supported shared facilitation between project partners, and allowed for flexibility and responding to the group's safety needs.
-A key deliverable the Gathering worked on was the YFD Program and curriculum design and the research and evaluation plan.
+The Project deliverables the Gathering aimed to contribute towards include: